cannatag/ldap3/README.txt

     - Check for trailing slashes in hostname (thanks Dylan)
     - Timeout for socket connect operation.
 Server.connect_timeout = seconds_to_wait_for_establishing_connection (thanks Florian)
     - Closing socket error doesn't raise exception anymore
-    - ServerPool can be implicity defined with a list of server names
+    - ServerPool can be implicity defined with a list of server names (even when defining a connection)

 * 0.9.5.3 2014.08.24
     - elements returned in schema and dsa info are in a case insensitive dictionary (can be changed in ldap3.CASE_INSENSITIVE_SCHEMA_NAMES = True|False)